People in need of benefits more than doubles to 2.8 million since March

 Polly Neate, chief executive of Shelter, said: “Today’s figures warn of hundreds of thousands losing their jobs.
 Many of them will be private renters living in the least secure homes.

 “While the evictions ban is providing some temporary respite, it isn’t stopping renters who’ve lost income from amassing home-threatening debts.
 Worse yet, with Universal Credit too low to pay average rents, those same renters are met with gaping holes in the government’s safety net.
 We speak to families every day who can’t keep the wolf from the door.

 “Without more support, tens of thousands of renters are facing the very real prospect of homelessness when the evictions ban ends.
 To defuse this ticking time bomb, the government must increase benefit levels, so they cover average rents.
 It also needs to change the law to protect renters – by giving judges the power to stop people automatically losing their homes due to rent arrears.”

-- DWP also provide the number of UC claimants.
+DWP also provide the number of Universal Credit (UC) claimants.
 This data is updated monthly.

-- Vacancies data comes from ONS Vacancy survey, which looks at the number of job roles being advertised.
+Vacancies data comes from Office for National Statistics (ONS) Vacancy survey, which looks at the number of job roles being advertised.
 This data is seasonally adjusted, which means it accounts for the peaks and troughs in workforce demand seen at different times of the year (to account for seasonal work).